kathrynsiegel/reminder-bot/README.md

 This project provides some basic infrastructure for writing a FB messenger bot in go.

 To run your own messenger bot, you will need to create a config.go file that contains your FB messenger bot's Verify Token and Page Access Token as constants.
 The config.go file should also contain your wit.ai server access token.
+Place the config.go file in a config/ directory.
 ```
 package main